Germany halts exports of military equipment to Israel that could be used in Gaza

 Merz also called on Israel’s government “not to take any further steps toward annexing the West Bank.”

-Dutch Foreign Minister Caspar Veldkamp said on X that Netanyahu’s plan to intensify operations in Gaza “is a wrong move.”
-He added that “the humanitarian situation is catastrophic and demands immediate improvement.
-This decision in no way contributes to this and will also not help to get the hostages home.”
+In a post on X, European Commissioner Ursula von der Leyen said Israel’s extension of military operations in Gaza “must be reconsidered,” in her strongest criticism yet during the war.
+She also made yet another call for Israel to let in more aid.

-Danish Foreign Minister Lars Løkke Rasmussen was quoted by public broadcaster DR as saying: “The Israeli government’s decision to intensify the military operation in Gaza is wrong.
-It will only lead to even greater suffering for the civilian population.”
+The foreign ministers of the Netherlands and Denmark called Israel's decision to intensify the operation “wrong” and expressed concerns for civilians and the humanitarian situation in Gaza.

-Last week, even before the Gaza City takeover plane, Slovenia announced it will ban the import, export and transit of all weapons to and from Israel in response to the country's actions in Gaza — saying it was the first EU member country to do so.
+Last week, even before the Gaza City takeover plan, Slovenia announced that it would ban the import, export and transit of all weapons to and from Israel in response to the country's actions in Gaza — saying it was the first EU member country to do so.

 Last month, two dozen mostly European countries condemned Israel's restrictions on aid shipments into Gaza and the killings of hundreds of Palestinians trying to reach food.